 Sera-Shriar’s excellent book considers how the questions raised by the spirit hypothesis—concerning religious belief, evidence, observation, and the limits of human knowledge—came to shape the field of anthropology and its emergent methodologies.
 Exploring the darkened environs of the séance, Psychic Investigators breaks new ground by insisting on the coconstituting nature of the relationship between Victorian anthropology and spiritualism.

 Efram Sera-Shriar is a Copenhagen-based historian and writer.
 He received his PhD from the University of Leeds and has worked in higher education and the museum sector for nearly twenty years.
-He is associate director of research for the Centre for Nineteenth-Century Studies International at Durham University.
-Prior to taking on this role, he was a senior researcher and research grants manager for the Science Museum Group in the UK and lecturer of modern history at Leeds Trinity University.
+As an associate professor in English studies at the University of Copenhagen, he teaches about the history and culture of the English-speaking world.
+He is also associate director of research for the Centre for Nineteenth-Century Studies International at Durham University.
+Prior to taking on these roles, he was a senior researcher and research grants manager for the Science Museum Group in the UK and lecturer of modern history at Leeds Trinity University.